csariyildiz/csariyildiz.github.io/_posts/2023-05-31-01-huggingface-and-transformers.md

 ---
 layout: post
 header: "HuggingFace And Transformers"
-title: HuggingFace And Transformers"
+title: "HuggingFace And Transformers"
 category: tutorial
 ---

+The Transformers library is a Python package developed by Huggingface.
+It provides open-source implementations of state-of-the-art transformer models.
+It enables the utilization of existing language models such as BERT and GPT for natural language processing tasks.
+This pre-trained models also can also be fine-tuned for specific tasks instead of creating a model from scratch.

+It is possible to focus on both the underlying mechanisms and practical implementations of transformers library.
-Underlying mechanism and practical imolementstions.
-We will be focusing on practical tutorial with explaining basic concepts.
+In this document we will take a practical tutorial that explains basic concepts.

-# What is huggingface?
+Information about the Transformers library can be found on their website.
+It also has detailed documentation.
+The library is also accessible from github.

-We have two options for transformer model:
+There are two options for using models:

+1) Implementing the models with an existing machine learning framework such as PyTorch or TensorFlow only.
-Huggingface Pipelines for tasks such as sentiment analysis.
-Trainer class to train your models.
+2) Using Huggingface Pipelines for tasks such as sentiment analysis or the Trainer class to train your own models.

-Imolement ypı models with an existing ml framework sucj as pytorch.
-Tensorfloe.
-Which also used by huggingface.

-Website.

-Transformers library.

-On github.

-What the library does?

-Platform to access large language models.

-Models o  the huggingface are all use transformers architecture.

-# Lets Look At Models

-What are the popular models?

-Bert-base-uncased

-disrilroberta ....
+Huggingface is a platform that provides access to major language models based on the transformer architecture.

+In this tutorial, we will use the first approach and leverage the transformers library along with PyTorch

+When we explore the models available for download on Huggingface and read their descriptions, we find that many of them are commonly used for text classification.
+* distilbert-base-uncased-finetuned-sst-2-english
+* cardiffnlp/twitter-roberta-base-sentiment-latest

 Attention alş you need paper.